morpho-org/metamorpho/certora/README.md

 Thus a guardian that checks the pending values at least once every timelock period and revokes the unwanted ones ensures that the cap never increases.

 The assumptions that the guardian stays in charge, and that a meaningful notice period is kept are self-sustaining: changing the guardian and the timelock are themselves under timelock and revocable, with the same lemmas verified (`guardianUpdateTime` and `timelockDecreaseTime` with their `AfterRevoke` and revert condition counterparts).

-The same argument applies to forced market removals through `removableTime`, `removableTimeAfterRevoke` and `revokePendingMarketRemovalRevertCondition`.

 ## Interactions with other contracts